oppia/oppia-web-developer-docs/Validation-of-handler-args.md

 ## Important code pointers

 When adding schemas for the args of a particular handler class, some analysis is typically needed.
-The following points discuss the conventions adopted throughout the codebase for adding schemas to handler classes. **Please read these conventions carefully**:
+The following points discuss the conventions adopted throughout the codebase for adding schemas to handler classes. **Please read these conventions carefully**.

 ### Default & Optional arguments